nucky1216/PoisonFusion/README.md

 # PoisonFusion
-The project of matrix computation
+The usable codes are in branch 'Poison'